EconomistDigitalSolutions/terraform-aws-asg/README.md

 # Terraform/AWS Auto Scaling Module

 This module provisions the resources necessary to run a (docker) application in an Auto Scaling Group (ASG) of EC2 instances.
 This module should be production ready.
+This module is available at [https://registry.terraform.io/modules/EconomistDigitalSolutions/asg/aws/](https://registry.terraform.io/modules/EconomistDigitalSolutions/asg/aws/)

 ## Table of contents